JeevanJoshi4434/Arca/README.md

 ## 📦 Arca – Object Storage System

-**Arca** is a secure, self-hosted object storage system inspired by services like Google Drive and Amazon S3, but built entirely with **Node.js** and **TypeScript**.
+**Arca** is a secure, self-hosted object storage system inspired by services like Google Drive and Amazon S3, but built entirely with **Java** and **SpringBoot**.
 It provides a scalable and modular architecture for storing, managing, and accessing files in your own infrastructure.

 ### ✨ Key Features